jappeace/jappeaceApplication/content/what-do-you-think-about-jakarta.md

-#+TITLE: What do you think about jakarta
+TITLE: What do you think about jakarta
-#+DATE: 2017-09-28
+DATE: 2017-09-28
-#+CATEGORY: reflection
+CATEGORY: reflection
-#+Tags: travel, indonesia, jakarta, australia
+Tags: travel, indonesia, jakarta, australia
-#+OPTIONS: toc:nil
+OPTIONS: toc:nil

 Now I've finally arrived in Australia, its time to reflect upon my expectations I had for Jakarta.
 Actually..
 While being in Jakarta I got asked this question quite frequently:
 "What do you think about jakarta?" and I just stood there with no answer.
-This post is an attempt to answer that question, and at the same time I address the [[./journey-oceania][expectations post]] I made before.
+This post is an attempt to answer that question, and at the same time I address the [expectations post](./journey-oceania) I made before.

-#+BEGIN_QUOTE
-For Indonesia I'm expecting the population to be better at English then the local Chinese where in China.
+> For Indonesia I'm expecting the population to be better at English then the
-#+END_QUOTE
+> local Chinese where in China.

 People definitely where better at English than in China, at least in my experience.